openstack/nova/doc/source/admin/configuration/hypervisor-kvm.rst

 KVM
 ===

-.. todo:: This is really installation guide material and should probably be
+.. todo:: Some of this is installation guide material and should probably be
      moved.

 KVM is configured as the default hypervisor for Compute.